The Council has a legal duty to collect and detain stray dogs if they remain unclaimed.

 The Council has a legal duty to collect and detain stray dogs.

 If you find a stray dog, look on the collar for contact details and try to return it to its owner.
+Your local vet may be able to scan the dog to see if it is microchipped.
 If this is not possible:

 During Office Hours

 Contact the Council’s Environmental Health team.
-An officer will visit within 4 hours to collect the dog.
+Our contractor aims to visit within 2 hours to collect the dog.

 Outside Office Hours